 [Time: Fri 8/4 9:00 PDT/UTC-7]

 These plenary events are designed by FSCI organizers and are tied to curricular aims for this year’s institute.
-Throughout, events and courses will embody our 2022 theme of Collaboration for Action: Sharing Knowledge Across Boundaries
+Throughout, events and courses will embody our 2023 theme of Enhancing the Global Impact of Open Scholarship.

 Don’t forget to also dive into the FSCI Community events – which are designed, moderated, and given life by the wider FSCI community.